 While work is underway to develop new tools and resources for hospitals to address workplace violence there are key steps hospitals can take now:

-- Participate in WSHA’s Worker Safety Advisory Group
+- Participate in WSHA’s quarterly educational webinars.

 - Leverage the current Oregon Association of Hospitals and Health Systems (OAHHS) workplace violence prevention toolkit